On the origin of the chemical bimodality of disk stars: A tale of merger and migration: Chemical bimodality in the [ /Fe] vs. [Fe/H] plane

 \subsubsection{Birth radii}

 Finally, the lower panels in fig \ref{fig:insitu} color code the birth radius of the stars.
-From these panels we see, that the high-$\alpha$ sequence shows birth radii exclusively from the inner galaxy ($R\lesssim4$ kpc) while the lower sequence separates into a range of birth radii where larger birth radii are offset to lower metallicity.
+We accompany this by a histogram of the birth radii (Fig. \ref{fig:birth_r}) of stars in the high- and low-$\alpha$ sequence as defined by the blue box.
+This shows, that the high-$\alpha$ stars mostly originate from the inner galaxy ($R\lesssim6$ kpc) while the lower sequence separates into a range of birth radii where larger birth radii are offset to lower metallicity.
+Only galaxy g6.96e11 without a clear low-$\alpha$ sequence shows a large fraction of high-$\alpha$ stars born in the solar neighbourhood.
 In general, the lower sequence traces very well the knee where the split in birth radii follows the shape of the knee.
 This points towards a self-similar chemical evolution at each radius whereby the exact position in the [Fe/H] vs. [$\alpha$/Fe] plane is simply set by the gradients of iron and $\alpha$ abundance where in general the simulations show lower iron abundance and higher $\alpha$ abundance in the outskirts.

 Bringing the findings of this figure together, the horizontal age gradient and the "diagonal" radius separation in the [Fe/H] vs. [$\alpha$/Fe] is simply a reflection of the fact that to first order at each time star formation in the disk happens at different radii whose metallicity decreases with increasing radii due to the metallicity gradient of the disk itself.
 However, that we find all these birth radii in the solar vicinity tells us a lot about the impact of radial migration in these disks.
 All panels in fig. \ref{fig:insitu} are selected to only show stars in between $7<R<9$ kpc but we find that the high-$\alpha$ sequence stars must have migrated outwards in order to be found at $\sim8$ kpc today while for the low-$\alpha$ sequence we find that stars come both from the inner and the outer disk (sometimes as far as $15-20$ kpc).
 These results are in agreement with estimates of the radial migration strength of the MW disk stars \citep[$\sim3.6$ kpc][]{Frankel2018} and recent findings of a strong impact of radial migration in the MW by \citet{Feuillet2019}.
 We find that the $\alpha$-bimodality is already present at time of birth of the stars but with a much stronger radial separation.
 At birth high-$\alpha$ stars were more concentrated to the galactic center while low-$\alpha$ stars were born further out.
 Radial migration washes out this radial separation and leads to a stronger overlap of the two sequences at the solar radius at present-day.